PHASE-Net: Physics-Grounded Harmonic Attention System for Efficient Remote Photoplethysmography Measurement: Related Work

-With the advent of deep learning, end-to-end networks have become dominant by directly learning spatio-temporal features from raw pixels and achieving large performance gains.
+Early approaches typically extracted spatially averaged RGB traces from a facial region of interest (ROI) and applied Blind Source Separation (BSS) methods—such as ICA~\citep{Poh_2010_ICA} or PCA~\citep{Lewandowska_2011_PCA}—to separate the blood volume pulse (BVP) from noise.
+Building on skin–reflection priors, color–space designs such as CHROM~\citep{DeHaan_2013_CHROM}, POS~\citep{Wang_2016_POS}, and 2SR~\citep{wang2021two} introduced specific projections or subspace rotations to enhance robustness against motion and illumination changes.
+These techniques established the foundation of rPPG research but rely on strong handcrafted assumptions and often break down under complex real-world motions or severe lighting variations.
+With the advent of deep learning~\citep{zeng2024survey}, end-to-end networks have become dominant by directly learning spatio-temporal features from raw pixels and achieving large performance gains.
 2D/3D CNNs such as DeepPhys~\citep{Chen_2018_DeepPhys}, PhysNet~\citep{Yu_2019_PhysNet}, and EfficientPhys~\citep{liu2023efficientphys} capture both spatial patterns and short-term dynamics but are computationally expensive and parameter-heavy.
 To better model long-range temporal dependencies, researchers have moved from CNN–RNN hybrids to Transformers (PhysFormer~\citep{yu2022physformer}) and selective state-space models (PhysMamba~\citep{luo2024physmamba}, RhythmMamba~\citep{zou2025rhythmformer}) that enable linear-time sequence modeling with fine-grained temporal context.
 Most recently, PhysLLM~\citep{xie2025physllm} frames rPPG prediction as a language-like sequence modeling task, leveraging large language model backbones for stronger generalization.
 Despite their success, these architectures are largely borrowed from other domains and remain black-box, limiting interpretability and cross-domain robustness.